Abraham M. Schermerhorn: Political career

-He became the "money king" of the Genesee region as the secretary of Rochester's first bank, before becoming a supervisor of the city in 1834.
+He became the "money king" of the Genesee region as the cashier of Rochester's first bank, before becoming a supervisor of the city in 1834.

 In 1837, he became the third mayor of Rochester but resigned after two months to become secretary to the New York State Senate.
 He became a member of the New York State Assembly (Monroe Co., 2nd D.) in 1848, and was elected as a Whig to the Thirty-first and Thirty-second Congresses, representing New York's 28th congressional district holding office from March 4, 1849, to March 3, 1853.

 Personal life

 Schermerhorn was married to Mary Kent Adams (1798–1865).
 Together, they were the parents of: